William Bulger: Extortion investigation

 In 1989, a close associate of Bulger, Thomas Finnerty, was accused of extorting $500,000 from a real estate developer, Harold Brown.
 Bulger received $240,000 of the payment.
 Both men maintained that it was a loan from Brown.
-However, after an investigation by U.S. Attorney Jeremiah O'Sullivan, no charges against Bulger were pressed claiming that the evidence was not sufficient to prove a crime.
+After an investigation by U.S. Attorney Jeremiah O'Sullivan, no charges against Bulger were pressed.
+However, it has been asserted by reporter Dick Lehr and Harvard law professor Alan Dershowitz that O’Sullivan may have had a Conflict of interest regarding his decision not to prosecute Bulger since he was aware that his brother Whitey Bulger was an FBI informant and was supportive of Bulger's efforts which helped O’Sullivan prosecute the mafia.

-Controversy over brother
+Whitey Bulger controversy

-Bulger's older brother James "Whitey" Bulger Jr. was a convicted crime boss and multiple murderer and the former boss of the Winter Hill Gang.
+Bulger's older brother James "Whitey" Bulger Jr., was a convicted crime boss and multiple murderer and the former boss of the Winter Hill Gang.
 Whitey was a fugitive from 1995 until his arrest in June 2011.
+William Bulger lived next door to a house owned by one of his brother's associates, "where the gang hatched plots, stored an arsenal of weapons and even committed murder."

 In 1999, Whitey's longtime aide, Kevin Weeks, pleaded guilty to a number of charges related to Whitey's crime spree and became a cooperating witness.
 Weeks revealed that in 1995, William talked to Whitey during an arranged phone conversation just two weeks after Whitey fled a pending racketeering indictment.
 When William testified before a grand jury in 2001, a federal prosecutor pressed him without success for information on his brother: So just to be clear, you felt more loyalty to your brother than you did to the people of the Commonwealth of Massachusetts?
 I never thought about it that way, Bulger replied.
 But I do have an honest loyalty to my brother, and I care about him (…) It’s my hope that I'm never helpful to anyone against him (…) I don't have an obligation to help everyone catch him.
 When asked why he didn't urge Whitey to turn himself in, William replied that he didn't feel it was in his brother's best interest to give himself up at the time.

+After invoking the Fifth Amendment when called to testify in 2002 before a Congressional committee investigating his brother's corrupt relationship with the FBI, he testified in June 2003, after being granted immunity from prosecution for obstruction of justice.
+Bulger claimed that he did not know that his brother was involved in murder or with narcotics and even denied that he’d ever heard of the Winter Hill Gang.
+According to a book about Whitey Bulger quoted by The New York Times: "Asked if he wanted Whitey to give himself up, 'the normally loquacious Bulger sat for several moments, unable to speak."